MikuSnow/BetonQuest./Other-important-stuff.md

 ## Journal

 The journal is a book in which all your adventures are described.
-You can obtain it by typing **/j** command.
+You can obtain it by typing **/j** command and selecting it from backpack.
 You cannot put it into chests, item frames and so on.
-If you ever feel the need to get rid of your journal, try to drop it - it will dissapear.
+If you ever feel the need to get rid of your journal, try to drop it - it will return to your backpack.
 The journal is updated with journal event, and the text inside is defined in _journal.yml_ config file.
 If you update these texts and reload the plugin, all players' journals will reflect changes.
 Colors of the journal can be altered in config.yml.
 The entries can use color codes, but the color will be lost between pages.

 ## Tags